Skip to content

 All primary schools, secondary schools and FECs in participating counties are invited via their local authority to sign up to participate in the OxWell Student Survey using an online form.

 Schools that sign up to take part receive a study information pack from the OxWell research team.
-Schools then inform parents about the survey and provide them with instructions on how to opt-out their child.
+Schools then inform parents about the survey and provide them with instructions on how to opt-out their child, if they so wish.

-During a designated school period, schools provide survey information (a 3-minute video) and login details to pupils who have not been opted-out.
-Pupils happy to take part then log in, read the instructions, provide online assent (or consent for those aged over 16) and complete the survey.
-To mitigate difficulties for younger pupils with the online assent process, pupils and school staff are informed about the assent procedure, the assent questions are presented one at a time, and pupils are instructed to ask their teacher if they do not understand a question.
-The entire session takes most pupils about 30 mins, depending on the survey version (it is divided into three age-appropriate versions) and responses to ‘gateway’ questions that might probe participants with further questions.
+During a designated school period, schools provide survey information (a 3-minute video) and login details to students who have not been opted-out.
+Students happy to take part then log in, read the instructions, provide online assent (or consent for those 16 and over) and complete the survey.
+To mitigate difficulties for younger pupils with the online assent process, students and school staff are informed about the assent procedure, the assent questions are presented one at a time, and students are instructed to ask their teacher if they do not understand a question.
+The entire session is expected to take most students about 15-20 mins, depending on the survey version (it is divided into two age-appropriate versions) and responses to ‘gateway’ questions that might probe participants with further questions.

 The Team